Life Sciences Building, Room 206

 PREREQUISITES

 The prerequisites for optometry school are very similar to medical school.
-Below is a list of the required courses for the University of Houston.
-See Prerequisite Coursework for all Optometry Schools
+Below is a list of the required courses for the University of Houston College of Optometry (UHCOP).
+A PDF of prerequisites for all US Optometry schools can be found here: ASCO Optometry school specific prerequisites

 A. Courses should be equivalent to those required for biological science degree majors.